udeaghad/pexels-clone/README.md

 How to run the docker file

 Using Docker compose
-# Run docker-compose up  // note this would be run every day when ever the computer is put on .
+#  docker-compose up  // note this would be run every day when ever the computer is put on .
 if you want to rebuild the docker file us
-# docker-compose -up --build
+# docker-compose up --build

 if you want to run any command inside of docker
 #docker-compose run --rm stock